Ismaestro/angular-example-app/README.md

 Enjoy :metal:

-We are always happy to hear your feedback!
+I'm always happy to hear your feedback!